-AEM shall develop and implement work readiness and mandatory training programs whereby Inuit on the Initial Labour Pool List shall be made aware of the various aspects of the operations of the Meliadine Project and the general requirements of the jobs available, as well as health and safety considerations and work conditions.
+AEM shall develop and implement work readiness and mandatory training programs in accordance with Appendix 7.2 of this Schedule, whereby Inuit on the Initial Labour Pool List shall be made aware of the various aspects of the operations of the Meadowbank Project and the general requirements of the jobs available, as well as health and safety considerations and work conditions.
 AEM shall include a cross-cultural awareness component in its work readiness and mandatory training programs.